Overcome Food and Body Struggles

 Lately, things just haven’t felt that easy.
 Every morning, you tell yourself, “Today, I’m going to eat normally.”
 You start the day with good intentions, hoping this will be the day you finally get control.

-But then stress starts to pile up — work deadlines, family stuff, endless to-do lists.
+But then stress starts to pile up — deadlines, family stuff, endless to-do lists.
 You keep pushing through, holding onto that promise you made.

 The good news?
 It doesn’t have to be this way.